ANZ 107 Introduction to Anthrozoology 3 Cr

 ANZ 221 Canine Science: Nature of Dogs 4 Cr

-This course further explores the history and evolution of the relations between domestic dogs (Canis familiaris) and humans.
-The course will largely focus on the developmental lifespan of dogs and will emphasize the following topics: genetics/breeds, anatomy and physiology, sensation, behavior, and cognition.
-The course will also involve direct observations and interactions with dogs and puppies.
+This course further explores the history and evolution of the relationships between domestic dogs (Canis familiaris) and humans.
+The course largely focuses on the developmental lifespan of dogs and emphasizes the following topics: genetics/breeds, anatomy and physiology, sensation, behavior, and cognition.
+The course also involves direct observations and interactions with dogs and puppies.
 Critical evaluation of research and training in canine science is an essential component of the course.
 An understanding of basic care, including safety, nutrition, and socialization are goals of the course.
 Students should develop skills and knowledge to properly care for and provide a healthy environment for various types of dogs.
 Lab fee required.
 This course includes a Lab section, ANZ 221L.
-Prerequisites: ANZ 107, ANZ 108.
+Prerequisites: ANZ 107, 108; Math 171, or 102, or 201.
 Spring semester.

 ANZ 231 Historical Perspectives: Horses & Humans 3 Cr